 Mr Heaney was appointed to the Cyclopharm Board on 20 November 2006 and is currently the Chairman of Cyclopharm and Chairman of the Remuneration and Board Nomination Committees.
 He was formerly Chairman of the Audit and Risk Committee until 28 February 2019.
-Mr Heaney has been re-appointed as acting Chairman of the Audit and Risk Committee effective 1 December 2021.

-Mr Heaney has also served as a Non-Executive Director of a number of ASX-listed and non-listed companies.
+Mr Heaney served as a non-executive director of Colorpak Limited from February 2004 until May 2016 and has also previously been a non-executive director of several other listed and non-listed companies.

-Mr Heaney has more than 40 years experience in all aspects of wholesale banking and finance, gained in general management roles with National Australia Bank Limited and subsidiary companies in both Australia and the US.
+Mr Heaney has more than 40 years experience in all aspects of wholesale banking and finance, gained in senior management roles with National Australia Bank Limited and subsidiary companies in both Australia and the US.